-All outdoor boilers should have a safety feature that protects the boiler from overheating.
+All outdoor wood boilers should have a safety feature that protects the boiler from overheating.
 This device is called a "High Limit Switch" that will cut off air flow to the fire if the boiler gets overheated.

 How Does It Work?

-A High Limit Switch will 'trip' when it senses the outdoor boiler water jacket temp reaches 190 degrees.
+A High Limit Switch will 'trip' when it senses the outdoor wood furnace water jacket temp reaches 190 degrees.
 Normally, the blower fan will turn off at 180 degrees, but if something goes wrong with that device, the high limit switch will trip, which cuts power to the blower fan and solenoid.

-The high limit switch also cuts power to the light on the front of the boiler.
+The high limit switch also cuts power to the light on the front of the furnace.
 If you notice that the blower fan and light are not powered, you just need to reset the high limit switch.

 Where is it located?